 There are four different classes for people who play boccia:

 - BC1 - athletes with severe cerebral palsy who throw or kick a ball

 - BC2 - athletes with cerebral palsy who throw the ball

 - BC3 - athletes with cerebral palsy who use a ramp to play as they cannot throw

 - BC4 - athletes who do not have cerebral palsy, but who can throw the ball.

-BAY BOCCIA was launched in December 2016 under the guidance and knowledge of Paralympian & Coach Stacey Roche, the sport has taken off in 2017.
+Boccia Bay of Plenty was launched in December 2016 under the guidance and knowledge of Paralympian Stacey Roche, the sport has taken off with regular attendance from members.